Bovine Mastitis

 With Prof. Päivi Rajala-Schultz in the lead, Nordic researchers working on bovine mastitis and udder health are enhancing their collaboration and building an active network, supported by NKJ (Nordic Joint Committee for Agricultural and Food Research) networking funds to tackle the challenges of mastitis together.
 The long-term goal of such collaboration is generation of new science-based knowledge in joint Nordic research projects on sustainable and cost-effective management and mastitis control practices which will help in prevention and control of the disease.

 The funding for the network has allowed the network leaders (Professors Päivi Rajala-Schultz, Tariq Halasa (Denmark), Ane Nødtvedt (Norway) and Karin Persson Waller (Sweden) to organize 2-day seminars/workshops for the Nordic mastitis researchers, one in Uppsala, Sweden in September 2018, and another one in Tuusula, Finland, in September 2019.
 The theme of the first workshop was “Nordic mastitis research – on-going projects and research needs”, with 43 participants.
 The theme of second workshop was “Mastitis treatments and drying-off practices”, with 31 mastitis researchers, dairy advisers or others attending.
 The third seminar was held in the spring of 2021 as a webinar and the fourth seminar in 2022 was an on-site meeting in Copenhagen, Denmark, but it was possible to attend also online.
-The fifth seminar will be held in Uppsala, Sweden, in September 2023.
+The Nordic mastitis researchers gathered for fifth seminar in Uppsala, Sweden, in September 2023.
+The sixth seminar was in Ås, Norway in September 2024.

 Publications